“Fancy a self-published book that doesn’t look like a self-published book?”

 And as if that wasn’t enough:

 There are also the technical things to consider.
-Which software would be the best to use?
+What software would be the best to use?
 How should you familiarise yourself with its bewildering array of functions?
 What would be the best workflow?
 How on earth should you create this thing?

 Book design: from me you get a self-published book that doesn’t look like a self-published book!